GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 export CONSUL_GOSSIP_KEY=$(cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 16 | head -n 1 | tr -d '\n' | base64)
 ```

 The following inputs are all optional.
-They enable you to set resource limits and requests for your Consul client and server.
+They enable you to set resource limits and requests for your Consul client and server:

 ```shell
 export SERVER_RESOURCES_LIMITS_CPU=200m